-Typically, the total number of risers is 13, including the step up to the landing and the step up to the second floor.
+Typically, the total number of risers in residential staircases is 13, including the step up to the landing and the step up to the second floor.
 Once again, that’s pretty typical, though the number of risers isn’t cast in stone.
 It could just as easily been 12 or 14 in this example, depending on how steep or shallow the stairs were designed to be.

-The Key To Quiet Stairs
+Glue: The Key To Quiet Stair Performance

 If there’s one thing that affects the solidity of stairs more than anything else, it’s the use of wood glue on all joints.
 And now is the time to begin that discipline.
 The top and bottom ends of each stringer have notches that nestle around 2×4 ledger boards fastened to 3/4″ plywood on the wall, floor and edge of the landing platform.
 Ledger boards are key, making it impossible for the stringers to fall down after installation.
 The mechanics of this design is an important part of any squeak-free installation.